Broncos lose heartbreaker, 10-9, to Ravens

 Just because you can't score doesn't mean you can't win.

-In the end, however, it's necessary.
-The heavily favored Baltimore Ravens went 91 yards in the final 4-plus minutes with backup quarterback Tyler Huntley scoring a touchdown off a 2-yard run with 28 seconds remaining to put the Broncos behind for the first time all game, 10-9.
+In the end, however, it is necessary.
+Gotta score touchdowns.
+At least one.
+The heavily favored Baltimore Ravens went 91 yards in the final 4-plus minutes with backup quarterback Tyler Huntley scoring a touchdown off a 2-yard run with 28 seconds remaining.
+Justin Tucker drilled the go-ahead, extra point to put the Broncos behind for the first time all game, 10-9.

-Broncos quarterback Russell Wilson quickly moved the ball to the Ravens' 45-yard line but Brandon McManus' 63-yard field goal on the final play of the game was well short.
+Broncos quarterback Russell Wilson did a nice job quickly moving the ball to the Ravens' 45-yard line but Brandon McManus' 63-yard field goal attempt as the clock struck 0:00 was well short.

+It doesn’t matter if the game is a wide open 40-35 barnburner – not the Broncos are capable of even approaching such a score as they’ve failed to score more than 16 points in 10 of 12 games – or a small-ball, 6-3 game, the Broncos are uncanny at finding ways to lose.

+“Definitely winning is a habit and losing can be, too,’’ said Wilson, who averaged nearly 11 wins a season through his first 9 years in Seattle.
+“I’ve never really lost games like this.
+It’s a new feeling.
+One I don’t like.
+One I don’t want to experience ever again.”

-Leading 9-3 on three McManus' field goals, the Ravens marched down the field with help of two costly penalties against the Denver defense -- a 15-yard unsportsmanlike against linebacker Alex Singleton for his helmet-to-helmet hit on tight end Mark Andrews, and a pass interference penalty against star cornerback Pat Surtain II, who was caught wrapping up Andrews early on a ball thrown down the right sidelines.
+Leading 9-3 thanks to three McManus' field goals and two Justin Simmons’ interceptions, the Ravens marched down the field in the final 5:02 with the help of two costly penalties against the Denver defense -- a 15-yard unsportsmanlike against linebacker Alex Singleton for his helmet-to-helmet hit on tight end Mark Andrews, and a pass interference penalty against star cornerback Pat Surtain II, who was caught wrapping up Andrews early on a ball thrown down the right sidelines.

 The Ravens also converted two fourth downs on their final drive.

-With 5 minutes remaining, the Broncos were leading the heavily favored Baltimore Ravens, 9-3 thanks to three McManus field goals and two Justin Simmons interceptions.
+“I’ll look at them on tape and see but in the end we can’t have the penalties,’’ said head coach Nathaniel Hackett.
+“We were great up until that point.
+I think we only had two penalties up until those last two and the guys did a great job holding them on third down but you’ve got to finish them on fourth.”

-On a chilly early December Sunday afternoon before an announced sellout crowd of 70,433 at M&T Stadium, the Broncos entered the game with a 3-8 record and the NFL's worst scoring offense at 14.3 points per game but also with the No. 4 ranked defense, allowing 17.6 points per contest.
-The 7-4 Ravens were 8.5-point favorites but they struggled with or without star quarterback Lamar Jackson to move the ball against Ejiro Evero's defense.
+On a chilly early December Sunday afternoon before an announced sellout crowd of 70,433 at M&T Stadium, the Broncos entered the game with the NFL's worst scoring offense at 14.3 points per game but also with the No. 4 ranked defense, which allowed 17.6 points per contest.
+The Ravens were 8.5-point favorites but they struggled with or without Jackson to move the ball against Ejiro Evero's defense.

 it was 45 degrees with a hazy, eastern sun for the early afternoon start.
 The Broncos had a nice opening drive with rookie tight end Greg Dulcich catching two Russell Wilson passes for 27 yards and veteran running back Latavius Murray running hard while Denver’s D was aggressive as usual with its passing-down blitzes to stymie Jackson.